Redrawing the AI Map: A Theory of Accountability Boundaries in Agentic Ecosystems

 Key Points

-- Identifies three boundary strategies: component, integrated, dual-track.
+- Identifies three boundary strategies: component, integrated, and dual-track.

 Article Content